4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 Dans *styleName*, passez le nom de la feuille de style que vous souhaitez lire.

-Vous pouvez définir l'emplacement dans lequel vous souhaitez lire la feuille de style dans le paramètre *scope* à l'aide de l'indice de la feuille (la numérotation commence à partir de 0) ou à l'aide des constantes suivantes :
+You can define where to get the style sheet in the optional *sheet* parameter using the sheet index (counting begins at 0) or with the following constants:

 * `vk current sheet`
 * `vk workbook`

 #### Exemple